 And this too: “Someone’s got to do some more research, but I would really like to know: when a CBT therapist really gets distressed, who does he go see?
 I just have a strong sense it’s not another CBT therapist.
 I think he wants to go out and search for somebody who’s wise and can help him explore deeper levels.
 There’s probably psychotherapy research out there that I haven’t read, but it would be interesting to know that.
 If you come across the data let me know.
 I certainly see a lot of them in therapy.”
 (Full interview is here)

-Humanistic/existential therapy is based among other things:
+Among other things, Humanistic/existential therapy is based on:

-There is more of course but I think this is a reasonable summary of the main principles behind humanistic/existential psychotherapy.
+There is more of course, but I think this is a reasonable summary of the main principles behind humanistic/existential psychotherapy.

 • About Facebook — Because of professional boundaries I don’t ‘friend’ clients on my personal Facebook page.
 (To learn more about professional boundaries please look at the Ethics page on this site.)
 Clients and members of the general public are welcome to ‘Like’ and post questions or comments on my Fully Human Facebook page.